The House Of Tudor

 Marriage to Henry VIII

 After Henry VIII's disastrous fourth marriage marriage to Anne of Cleves , Catherine's uncle the Duke of Norfolk, head of the Catholic faction at court, took Catherine to his home at Lambeth.
 In a bid for power, he flaunted his nubile and attractive niece before the King.
-Henry was smitten by the exquisite Catherine and had his marriage to "that great Flanders Mare" Anne annulled on the grounds of non consumation.
+Henry was smitten by the exquisite Catherine and had his marriage to "that great Flanders Mare" Anne annulled on the grounds of non consummation.

 The King married Catherine Howard on July 28th, 1540 and well pleased with his new wife, the doting Henry regained some of his lost youth with his lively and vivacious fifth spouse and thanked God for his new found happiness "after sundry troubles of mind which had happened to us by marriages".
 Henry now nearing fifty and rapidly expanding in girth and weighing about 300 pounds showered his pretty, teenage bride with jewels and expensive gifts, but Catherine, who adopted as her motto 'No other wish but his' was never crowned Queen of England.

-Unlike Henry VIII's other wives, there is no confirmed authentic likeness of Catherine Howard known to exist, although the profile of the Queen of Sheba in a window of King's College, Cambridge is said to have been modelled on her.
+Unlike Henry VIII's other wives, there is no confirmed authentic likeness of Catherine Howard known to exist, although the profile of the Queen of Sheba in a window of King's College, Cambridge is said to have been modeled on her.
 She was said to be tiny, with auburn hair and although not hailed as a great beauty, the French ambassador commented on the sweetness of her expression.

 The fall of Catherine Howard